SpenceKonde/DxCore/megaavr/extras/Ref_Callbacks.md

 # Startup order and callback-like-functions
 These are not callbacks.
 Callbacks are not efficient in this context.
-However, weakly defined functions like these acheive the same effect, and do so efficiently.
+However, weakly defined functions like these achieve the same effect, and do so efficiently.
 To do so you override them - typically you would override one that isn't an empty function with an empty function to disable that initialization step, or you would override ones that default to an empty function with code that needs to run at the appointed time.

 A callback would be where you supply a function pointer which we then call (which would end up as an icall instruction).
 Doing such a thing is much more costly, because the compiler can't assume it is constant.
 Hence call-used registers (even if the function doesn't use them) get saved and restored, function call overhead cannot be avoided, and the compiler can't optimize them.
 We try to avoid these.
 They're only used when the function to be called can actually change at runtime, mainly when "attaching" interrupts.